-- The maintenance, repair or replacement of existing and functional railroads and related structures within CAFRA jurisdiction and located completely within cleared and maintained rights-of way.
-Please refer to N.J.A.C.
-7:7-2.1(b) 2iv.
+- The maintenance, repair or replacement of existing and functional railroads and related structures within CAFRA jurisdiction and located completely within cleared and maintained rights-of-way per N.J.A.C.
+7:7-2.2(b)2iv.

-- The routine reconstruction, substantially similar functional replacement, maintenance or repair of public highways, excluding the paving of an unpaved roadway, within CAFRA jurisdiction and conducted by any government entity within the existing public right-of-way Please refer to N.J.A.C.
-7:7-2.1(c) 6i.
+- The routine reconstruction, substantially similar functional replacement, maintenance or repair of public highways (excluding the paving of an unpaved roadway) by any government entity, within CAFRA jurisdiction and an existing public right-of-way per N.J.A.C.
+7:7-2.2(c)6i.

-- The installation of public highway signs, lighting, guide rails and other nonintrusive safety projects within CAFRA jurisdiction located within the existing public right-of-way and conducted by any government entity.
-Please refer to N.J.A.C.
-7:7-2.1(c) 6iii.
+- The installation of public highway signs, lighting, guide rails and other non-intrusive safety projects (including traffic control devices) by any government entity, within CAFRA jurisdiction and an existing public right-of-way per N.J.A.C.
+7:7-2.2(c)6iii.

-- The minor addition to or changes in existing structures within Upland Waterfront Development jurisdiction which do not result in adverse environmental impacts to special areas provided the addition is located in an existing cleared area of the site, is set back a minimum of 15 feet from the mean high water line, and such changes do not result in a change in land use.
-Please refer to N.J.A.C.
-7:7-2.3(d)3.
+- The minor addition to or changes in existing structures within Upland Waterfront Development jurisdiction which do not result in adverse environmental impacts to special areas provided the addition is located in an existing cleared area of the site, is set back a minimum of 15’ from the mean high water line and such changes do not result in a change in land use per N.J.A.C.
+7:7-2.4(d)3.